jronallo/abrizer/README.md

 - `mp4`: Process a progressive download MP4 from original
 - `vp9`: Process a progressive download WebM VP9 from original
 - `sprites`: Create video sprites and metadata WebVTT file retaining all the images in order for a human to later pick a poster image
+- `poster`: Copies over a temporary poster image from the output of the sprites
 - `clean`: Clean out the intermediate and log files including MP4 files used for packaging but not required for delivery

-Every command requires the path to the original video file and an output directory.
+All of the above commands require the path to the original video file and an output directory.

 ### Command Line